 Then take a vaporetto (Ferry Boat) and navigate on the Canal grande (try to get one of the few places in the front of the Ferry Boat).
 Enjoy the nice palaces between Ponte di Rialto and Piazza San Marco (line n° 1, it takes 20′-25′ to get there).

-Reserve your visit on the web, don’t let your kids be bothered by the queues, that could be very long, especially during the week ends.
+Do purchase your ticket in advance!
+Don’t let your kids be bothered by the queues, that could be very long, especially during the week ends.

 You may also have a look at Santa Maria Della Salute , one of the most famous Venetian landmarks.